-This series focuses on how Faculty personalize their curriculum and utilize their passions in their teaching.
+This series focuses on how Faculty bring their passions to their teaching and how their approach to teaching and learning helps students achieve their personal best.
 We spend the day in the Grade 5 classroom with Betsy Pacey.

 What are the key factors that allow you to personalize teaching and learning in the classroom?

 The most important ingredient when it comes to personalization is getting to know the students on an individual level.
 Developing a relationship with each student helps me to learn what they need.
 I get to know their strengths and their weaknesses; I know where I can push them and where they might need some added support.
 When I know what they enjoy and where their interests lie, it can make all the difference in the classroom.
 If a student is having a hard time on a math problem or on understanding a concept in a book and I can relate it to their life, this ultimately makes the problem easier to understand.
 Ultimately, my ability to know the students and relate to them is critical.

 The class size is also key.
 I have 12 students in my class.
 This allows me to spend time learning about each student and to dedicate significant time to each person.

 How do you ensure each student is challenged?

 The King curriculum lends itself toward challenge.
 For instance, with the Lower School Readers and Writers workshop, I am able to address both whole group skills, as well as differentiate for the needs of each student within smaller groups and one-and-one meetings.
 I establish goals for each student, based on my knowledge of a student's skills and informed by assessments.
 Then I help students pursue their goals by reading "just right" books, books that they can decode and comprehend, and by writing about a topic that has meaning to them.
 This way, students are engaged and stretched to achieve their personal best.
 It's rewarding to me as a teacher to hear students enthusiastically describe their favorite characters and to witness their growing self-confidence as writers.

 Can you describe a lesson using this structure?